Gro-Tsen/twitter-json/README.md

   tweet data to their source requests, so maybe make it something memorable);

-* run `insert-json-v1.pl -h /path/to/the/file.har` to populate the
+* run `insert-json.pl -h /path/to/the/file.har` to populate the
   database with the captured data;

 * repeat as necessary for all the data you wish to capture.